glbala87/ELLA_tool/docs/technical/filtering.md

 }
 ```

 This filter config specifies to first run FilterA on all passed variants/analysis variants, then run FilterB on the variants not filtered by FilterA.
-Note that both filters have *FilterB* as an exception, and these will
+Note that both filters have *FilterB* as an exception.